nrfconnect/sdk-nrf/doc/nrf/ug_partition_manager.rst

 #################

 Partition Manager is a python script which sets the start address and size of all image partitions in a multi image build context.
+See :ref:`application` for a description of multi image building.
 An image partition is the flash area reserved for an image, to which the image binary is written.
 The start address and size of partitions not containing images are also set.
 The values set by Partition Manager are exposed through generated files.